pommicket/toc/README.md

 ### Report a bug

-If you find a bug, you can report it through [GitHub's issue tracker](https://github.com/pommicket/toc/issues), or by emailing pommicket@pommicket.com.
+If you find a bug, you can report it through [GitHub's issue tracker](https://github.com/pommicket/toc/issues), or by emailing pommicket at pommicket dot com.

 Just send me the `toc` source code which results in the bug, and I'll try to fix it.